sonicakes/ga-final-project/docs/pomodoro.md

 ## Mon 27 Aug, 11 am
 Carousel added with featured tours and button for more, imgs use CSS filter for brightness

+## Mon 27, 11 40 am
+Added img urls to Tour Day to display them as gallery.